0xPolygonID/docs/docs/issuer/issuer-core.md

 # Issuer Node API

-The Issuer Node API is ideal for users who for ** who want to create solutions based on Polygon ID functionalities and might be interested in having access to low level information** such as Merkle Trees.
+The Issuer Node API is ideal for users who for ** who want to create solutions based on optimism ID functionalities and might be interested in having access to low level information** such as Merkle Trees.

 <div align="center">
 <img src= {useBaseUrl("img/3001-v2.png")} align="center" />